harshadk13/Data_Warehouses/README.md

 - **Data Mesh Architectures:** Distributed data architecture focusing on domain-driven design.

-Traditional on-premises data warehouses offer control and security but may lack scalability and cost-efficiency compared to cloud-based solutions.
+Traditional on premises data warehouses offer control and security but may lack scalability and cost-efficiency compared to cloud-based solutions.
 Cloud-based data warehouses provide scalability, flexibility, and integration with modern technologies but raise concerns about security and vendor lock-in.
 Organizations should evaluate these factors based on their specific needs, regulatory requirements, and long-term strategic goals to choose the optimal data warehousing solution.
 The future promises continued advancements in cloud technologies and hybrid approaches to meet evolving business needs for data analytics and business intelligence.

 # Dimensional Modeling